isaquealves/isaquealves/README.md

 ### whoami
 My name is Isaque Alves and I'm just a software engineer looking to share knowledge and build incredible things.
-I've worked for [Avenue Code](https://www.linkedin.com/company/avenuecode/), [Juntos Somos +](https://www.linkedin.com/company/juntos-somos-mais/) and lately i was with <a href="https://www.linkedin.com/company/provafaci/mycompany/" target="_blank">Prova Fácil</a>;
+I've worked for [Avenue Code](https://www.linkedin.com/company/avenuecode/), [Juntos Somos +](https://www.linkedin.com/company/juntos-somos-mais/), [Prova Fácil]("https://www.linkedin.com/company/provafaci/mycompany/"), [Cloudmatize]("https://cloudmatize.com") and a while I keep working as freelancer doing some awesome projects.

-Now, I'm open to work 😉.
+I'm open to work 😉.

 I have been responsible for modeling and architect some awesome piece of software side by side with fantastic people and this made me a little more confident to list you some of my abilities/skills.
 As a developer, I make use of Docker on a daily basis to ease my development processes.
 I have plenty knowledge and experience with object oriented programming